EvCholesky/MoeBetter/readme.md

 Changes:

-Query based compilation
+Recover from errors rather than aborting on first one Query based compilation
 Multi-threaded

-Parsing should try to recover from errors as soon as possible and resume parsing

 AST
-	* ast tracks whitespace, should be able to reproduce original source

 String -> Using interred strings, just check pointer rather than HV, threads will need to use mutex when adding to the hash

 TypeInfo
 	* All types should be unique from the start, don't set an AST node's type until it can be uniquely determined

-collapse STypeInfoInt and STypeInfoFloat to STypeInfoNumeric
+collapse TypeInfoInt and TypeInfoFloat to TypeInfoNumeric

 Notation changes
 	* no leading S/C for structs or classes
-	* EWC macros/namespaces should change go MOE
+	* EWC macros/namespaces changed go MOE
 	* No more pCoz/pChz, all string code should handle UTF8

 Things I contemplated changing, but didn't